-Careful Observations Lead to Good interpretation: 16 This list contains a lot of information, so refer back to this when making observations to help in the process.
-We are trying to carefully understand what the Word of God says so we can come to know what it means.
-Since at this point we are just observing the text, we don't want to yet ask the question, "what does it mean" as that is a matter of interpretation.
-For now we are just starting by asking, "what does the passage say" not "what does the passage mean."
-As Dr. Kyomya recommends, "that you make your observations first and then move on to interpretation.
+Careful Observations Lead to Good interpretation: This list contains a lot of information, so refer back to this when making observations to help in the process.
+It is important to read the Word of God carefully so that we can come to understand what it means.
+Since at this point we are just observing the text, we do not want yet to ask the question, "what does it mean" as that is a matter of interpretation.
+For now we are just starting by asking, "what does the passage say," not "what does the passage mean."
+Dr. Kyomya recommends, "that you make your observations first and then move on to interpretation.
 However, you can note down interpretation questions like, 'what is the meaning or significance of this term?' if they come to mind at the observation stage.

 They can be picked up again at the interpretation stage."
 So as we observe the following passages we want to have these types of questions in mind: Who?
 What?
 Why?
 When?
 Where?
 How?

-Matthew 4:1-4
+MATTHEW 4:1-4

-1Then Jesus was led up by the Spirit into the wilderness to be tempted by the devil.
-2 And after fasting forty days and forty nights, he was hungry.
-3 And the tempter came and said to him, "If You are the Son of God, command these stones to become loaves of bread."
-4 But he answered, "It is written, 'Man shall not live by bread alone, but by every Word that comes from the mouth of God."
+Then Jesus was led up by the Spirit into the wilderness to be tempted by the devil.
+And after fasting forty days and forty nights, He was hungry.
+And the tempter came and said to Him, "If You are the Son of God, command these stones to become loaves of bread."
+But He answered, "It is written, 'Man shall not live by bread alone, but by every Word that comes from the mouth of God."